yashprakash13/amusing/README.md

 The resulting `Library.csv` file will be automatically updated by Amusing at every DB change.

 You can manually modify it to change which YouTube video to download for a specific song.
-You can also add a custom URL to download a specific album artwork.
+You can also add a new URL to download a specific album artwork or a specific YouTube video.

 Here are some great tools you can use to find album artworks:
 - [Ben Dodson's iTunes Artwork Finder](https://bendodson.com/projects/itunes-artwork-finder/)
 - [Ben Dodson's Apple Music Artwork Finder](https://bendodson.com/projects/apple-music-artwork-finder)

-Copy the image link into your CSV file and Amusing will download it and embed it into your song the next time you run `amusing download '/path/to/Library.csv'`!
+You just need to run `amusing download '/path/to/Library.csv'` and you'll get the updated song/album metadata in your db and the new downloaded song in your collection.

+You can then use the `organize` command again to sort it out for your Plex application.
+Running the commnand will make sure to get the updated album(s)/song(s) into your organized music library.

+## 🪲 Bugs

+Please open a new Issue to make a bug or an enhancement request known to me.

+Also, submit a PR with improvements or new features at your will. :)